School Improvement Plans

 D |

-84.7% |
+59% |

-District Administrator Support Coaches: Each low-performing school will be assigned a coach to provide direct support.
+- District Administrator Support Coaches: Each low-performing school will be assigned a district coach who provides on-site support and attends monthly school meetings.

 As a low-performing district, we are required to develop an improvement plan to address how we will improve the school performance grade at these schools.
 Central office administrators and I will work closely with the schools to monitor progress.
-The preliminary plan will be presented at tonight’s Board of Education meeting, and the final version will be posted on our district website at http://www.bladen.k12.nc.us.
+The preliminary plan was presented at the Board of Education meeting held on September 15, and the final version will be posted on our district website at http://www.bladen.k12.nc.us.

 We encourage you to stay engaged with your student’s academic progress and work closely with their teacher(s) to ensure they remain on track.
 By working together, we can improve both student performance and the overall success of our schools.
 The success of our students is our highest priority.